Someone asked me today how I deal with fear and self-doubt. Doubt is fear so I will just refer to fear when I’m talking about it here.

 First of all, fear is not an emotion that needs to be avoided.
 It’s also not an emotion that you need to give a lot of energy to.
 Fear is information.
 Period.
 Fear notifies you that you are moving into unknown territory.
 When you feel fear, acknowledge it!

 So many of us go around avoiding fear.
-We will run to high heaven to avoid feeling fear.
-The problem here is that what we resist persists so the more you run from fear, the louder it gets.
+We will do most anything to avoid feeling fear.
+The problem is that what we resist persists so the more you run from fear, the louder it gets.

 When I feel fear, I sit down and acknowledge it.
-Don’t get me wrong, I still find myself avoiding it but now I may avoid it an hour or two verses days, weeks, months or even years that I used to spend running from it.
+Don’t get me wrong, I still find myself avoiding fear too but now I may avoid it an hour or two verses days, weeks, months or even years that I used to spend running from it.

 I let the fear tell me what it is afraid of.
 I give it a voice.
 Then I thank it.
 After all, fear is just trying to keep you safe.
 Fear’s job is to send you signals when it notices something out of the ordinary.
 So thank fear for doing it’s job.